srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_06-automatic-enrollment-of-devices-in-dps.md

 1. Notice the exceptions listed when the device attempts to provision.

-    Now that the group enrollment and registered device have been deleted, the simulated device will no longer be able to provision nor connect.
+    Now that the group enrollment and registered device have been deleted, the simulated device will no longer be able to provision or connect.
 When the application attempts to use the configured X.509 certificate to connect to DPS, it will return a `ProvisioningTransportException` error message.

     ```txt
     Found certificate: AFF851ED016CA5AEB71E5749BCBE3415F8CF4F37 CN=sensor-thl-2000; PrivateKey: True